Aerial image of the Liverpool city centre, which was rezoned in 2018 to allow mixed-use development and help it

-State wide plans which apply to development in certain circumstances or in certain areas.
+State-wide plans which apply to development in certain circumstances or in certain areas.
 Refer to the NSW Legislation website for current state environmental planning policies.

-A request made to the Department of Planning and Environment to amend or change an aspect of the LEP.
+A request made to the Department of Planning, Industry and Environment to amend or change an aspect of the LEP.
 Also known as a rezoning application when it aims to change the zone of a parcel of land.

 Usually rural areas which are subject to detailed master planning for future urban development.